How do Mast Cells Impact Our Patients Health?

 Histamine intolerance is thought to be from a deficiency in the gastrointestinal diamine oxidase enzyme (DAO) that breaks down histamine.4 If the enzyme is decreased, then there are increased amounts of histamine in the GI tract that can cause nonspecific gastrointestinal and systemic symptoms.
 The DAO enzyme can be lower because of genetic causes and conditions that cause inflammation in the GI tract.5 Supplemental DAO enzymes can help increase the ability to break down histamine in the gastrointestinal tract but do not decrease the amount of histamine released from mast cells.
 DAO enzymes are localized in the digestive tract, as they are not systemic (meaning they do not impact mast cells throughout the body).

-Flavonoids are a type of polyphenol compound that is found in many fruits and vegetables.
-Flavonoids and other polyphenolic compounds are known to have anti-oxidant, anti-inflammatory, and anti-cancer properties.8 Quercetin is one of the best-known flavonoids shown to inhibit the release of histamine from mast cells.
-It has been found to be a better blocker of mast cell degranulation, including histamine and cytokines, than the medicine cromolyn sodium.9 Fisetin, perilla, and luteolin are also flavonoids that have been shown to inhibit the IgE-mediated release of histamine from mast cells.10,11,12 Asthma can be triggered by mast cells, and the flavonoids fisetin and perilla have been found to suppress this response.11,13 *
+One way to support healthy mast cell function is by supporting a healthy release of histamine from the mast cells.
+Flavonoids are a type of polyphenol compound that is found in many fruits and vegetables and are known to be anti-oxidants.8 Quercetin is one of the best-known flavonoids shown to support a healthy release of histamine from mast cells.
+Fisetin, perilla, and luteolin are also flavonoids that have been shown to support healthy levels of IgE-mediated release of histamine from mast cells.10,11,12